perkof/dotfiles/README.md

     - Install fonts in iterm2 directory
     - Setup iTerm appearance preferences
     - Create iTerm profiles for Base16 themes (remember to match iTerm theme to .vimrc theme to Base16 shell script that is sourced in .zshrc)
+6. Put commands you do not wish to source control in .extra